 You’ve done it: Found the perfect house on a tree-lined street and the tiny alcove you’ve always wanted.
 There’s even a small, gated backyard for your pit bull, Emma.
 And you have hundreds of thousands of dollars on hand to pay for it immediately, right?
 Yeah, maybe not.
 That's probably why you're reading a guide to mortgages.

-A home is the largest purchase most people will make in their lives, and most need a helping hand to afford it, given that the median cost of a house in the United States is almost $375,000 according to the Federal Reserve Bank of St. Louis.
+A home is the largest purchase most people will make in their lives, and most need a helping hand to afford it, given that the median cost of a house in the United States is over $400,000 according to the Federal Reserve Bank of St. Louis.

 That said, buying a home can seem daunting with the dizzying array of mortgage types available.
 That's why you need to shop around for mortgages, which can save you in the long run.